cristianosalla/dessertApp/README.md

 <img src="https://github.com/cristianosalla/fetchCodeChallenge/blob/main/images/iphoneLoading.png" width=32% height=32%>

 ### Handling error
-- In case any error in the API or network errors, the user will see an alert and an option to try to get the data again.
+- In case of any error in the API or network, the user will see an alert and an option to try to get the data again.

 <img src="https://github.com/cristianosalla/fetchCodeChallenge/blob/main/images/iphoneErrorAlert.png" width=32% height=32%>